JennToo/altgo-us/content/pages/groups/north.md

 This group is hosted in Huntsville, and meets several times per month.
 We welcome all adult transgender and non-binary identifying people regardless of their physical or social state of transition.
+You must also be 18 or older to attend.

 Group meetings are an opportunity for members to discuss whatever is on their mind, as well as providing a safe space to explore gender expression without